 Don't be like John.

-John read online that the CBD sector was valued at an impressive $4.6 billion (around €3.9 billion) in 2018 and was set to grow until 2025 at a compound annual growth rate (CAGR) of 22.2%.
+John read online that the CBD sector was valued at an impressive $4.6 billion (around €3.9 billion) in 2018, with growth forecast to 2025 at an impressive annual rate of 22.2%.
+Seduced by these figures, he rushed in, convinced that he would become a successful entrepreneur overnight.

 THC requirements for legal hemp are a good example.
 You see, THC being a psychoactive compound, it is categorized in most jurisdictions as a narcotic.
 Only a few regional governments and countries have legalized it for recreational use.